na-na-hi/renget/archive/smgenlorePh2P2.md

    And on top, there's a very suspect Ziggurat.
    Tiamat flys on over to say "Hi" to her new neighbours, almost blows out everybody's eardrums with her voice alone (since she's not adjusted her volume in milennia), then curiously inspects Zeus before reminding herself how young everyone is in comparison.
 She shrugs and goes "*Cthulhu, what happened there, amirite guys?*" to cordially break the ice.

    Olorun on behalf of the Divine Realm *~~(yeah, ok Lo-Rez / Titanforge)~~* apologises and asks who she is, Tiamat explains she's the OG realest creator *~~(lmfao get fucked Ymir / Pangu / Chaos etc)~~*, and that while she has many names, her friends call her Tiamat.
-She dumps / drops off Ra's unconscious body on the floor, Olorun has Yemoja rush to Ra's aid, then says Olympus is a pretty mediocre and modest divine palace all things considered - pissing off Zeus to no end - as she indicates the huge Babylonian Hanging Gardens she rose up in front of Olympus is just a temporary structure while she plans out and builds her main abode in her homeland.
+She dumps / drops off Ra's unconscious body on the floor, Olorun has Yemoja rush to Ra's aid, then she says in passing that Olympus is a pretty mediocre / modest divine palace, all things considered - pissing off Zeus to no end - as she indicates the huge Babylonian Hanging Gardens that she rose up in front of Olympus is just a temporary structure while she plans out and builds her main abode in her homeland.
    Tiamat waves everyone off with a smile, then makes a friendly exit - and Zeus suddenly gets dragon-slaying urges again.

 ***